@ibnlanre/portal

 Updates the store's state.
 You can pass a new value directly or provide an update function that receives the previous state and returns the new state.

-performs a deep partial update.
-This means you only need to provide the properties you want to change, and @ibnlanre/portal
+For composite stores holding objects, `$set` performs a deep partial update.
+This means you only need to provide the properties you want to change, and `@ibnlanre/portal` will merge them intelligently with the existing state.

 **Syntax:**